 St. Mary the Virgin Church was the site of the trials of three prominent Protestant clergymen known as the Oxford Martyrs—Bishop Hugh Latimer, Bishop Nicholas Ridley, and Archbishop Thomas Cranmer.
 Charged with heresy, Latimer and Ridley were burnt in October 1555; Cranmer met the same death in March 1556.
 A cross in the road near Balliol College marks the site where they died.

-A Martyrs' Memorial was errected nearby on St Giles in 1843 nearly 300 years after the events.
+A Martyrs’ Memorial to the three clergymen was errected nearby on St Giles in 1843 nearly 300 years after the events.

 John Henry Newman became vicar of St. Mary the Virgin in 1828; his sermons were legendary.
 Newman was involved in the Oxford Movement, a group that sought to bring the Anglican Church back to religious orthodoxy.
 Newman converted to Roman Catholicism in 1845 and became a cardinal in 1879.

 Be sure to visit my pages on Oxford and Christ Church College for more pictures and information.